-I'm not planning to have my newborn son circumcised.
+I'm not planning to have my newborn circumcised.
 How should I care for his uncircumcised penis?

-As your son gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
-This allows the foreskin to be pulled back (retracted).
+As your child gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
+This allows the foreskin to be retracted.
 As soon as the foreskin can be retracted, it's important to clean beneath it regularly.
-Teach your son to:
+Teach him to:

 - Gently pull back the foreskin

 - Clean beneath the foreskin with mild soap and water

 - Rinse and dry beneath the foreskin thoroughly